hg-mirrors/pypy_extradoc/blog/draft/2019-12-hpy-sprint.rst

 The other major design goal of HPy is to allow incremental transition and porting, so existing modules can migrate their codebase one method at a time.
-Moreover, Cython eventually will generate HPy code, so extension module written in Cython will be able to benefit from HPy automatically.
+Moreover, Cython is considering to optionally generate HPy code, so extension module written in Cython would be able to benefit from HPy automatically.

 More details can be found in the README of the official `HPy repository`_.